YashKushwaha/SAMPLE_RAG_PROJECT/README.md

 This is a simple Retrieval-Augmented Generation (RAG) application that uses:

 - 🔍 `all-MiniLM-L6-v2` from `sentence-transformers` for generating dense embeddings
-- 🗃️ A local vector store (currently a pickled file) to store document embeddings
+- 🗃️ A local vector store (using the FAISS library) to store document embeddings
 - 🤖 `phi4` model served locally via [Ollama](https://ollama.com/) for question-answering

 ---